dotnet/docs-maui/docs/data-cloud/rest.md

 ---
-title: "Consume a RESTful web service"
+title: "Consume a REST-based web service"
-description: "Learn how to consume a RESTful web service from a .NET MAUI app." ms.date: 06/21/2022
+description: "Learn how to consume a REST-based web service from a .NET MAUI app." ms.date: 06/21/2022
 ---

-# Consume a RESTful web service
+# Consume a REST-based web service

 <!-- [![View sample.](~/media/shared/download.png) View the sample](/samples/xamarin/xamarin-forms-samples/webservices-todorest) -->